 How Long Will A Tire Plug Last?

-Whether you get your tire plugged at Walmart, a tire shop, or do it yourself once the tire has been plugging the question that most people ask is how long the plug will last.
+Whether you get your tire plugged at Walmart, a tire shop, or do it yourself, once the tire has been plugged the question that most people ask is how long the patched tire will last.

 After all there is no point in spending money on getting your tire plugged if it will only last a couple of weeks or months.

 Tire plugs should actually last for the life of the tire as long as they are done right and they get a proper seal.
 However, if you seal a tire that is starting to bald the tire plug will often not adhere properly which means the plug won’t last as long.

 I have personally repaired/plugged tires multiple times on my vehicles and have only once had a plug give out on me.
 That was because my tires needed to be replaced and so the plug that I put in didn’t have hardly any tread to adhere to which in turn caused it to not hold well.